peterennis/ae-lfs-dw/README.md

-# Docked Linux From Scratch
+# Docker Based Linux From Scratch

 This is a docker image that makes building Linux From Scratch easy.

 ## What is Linux From Scratch?

-Linux From Scratch (LFS) is a working Linux-based operating system, hand-build from sources, by you.
+Linux From Scratch (LFS) is a working Linux-based operating system, hand-built from sources, by you.

 Its purpose is to be a minimal and self-contained Linux system;
-enough so that the user can throughly understand which components the system consists of.
+enough so that the user can thoroughly understand which components the system consists of.

 Linux From Scratch is also a book that describes